-As long as your hormones system is intact, you regulate your hormones.
+As long as your hormone system is intact, you regulate your hormones.
 The five elements that dictate this regulation are:

 - Nutrition – How you eat, when you eat, how much you eat, ratios of what you eat, and your demeanor when eating.